opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 ----------------------------
 .. c:function:: void DescriptorMatcher::match( const Mat\& queryDescriptors,                           const Mat\& trainDescriptors,               vector<DMatch>\& matches,              const Mat\& mask=Mat() ) const

-    Find the best match for each descriptor from a query set with train descriptors.
-Supposed that the query descriptors are of keypoints detected on the same query image.
-In first variant of this method train descriptors are set as input argument and supposed that they are of keypoints detected on the same train image.
-In second variant of the method train descriptors collection that was set using addmethod is used.
-Optional mask (or masks) can be set to describe which descriptors can be matched. queryDescriptors[i] can be matched with trainDescriptors[j] only if mask.at<uchar>(i,j)is non-zero.
+    Finds the best match for each descriptor from a query set with train descriptors.
+Query descriptors are supposed to be of keypoints detected on the same query image.
+In the first variant of this method, train descriptors are set as an input argument and are supposed to be of keypoints detected on the same train image.
+In the second variant of the method, train descriptors collection that was set using ``addmethod`` is used.
+Optional mask (or masks) can be set to describe which descriptors can be matched. ``queryDescriptors[i]`` can be matched with ``trainDescriptors[j]`` only if ``mask.at<uchar>(i,j)`` is non-zero.?? what does "of keypoints" mean?

 .. c:function:: void DescriptorMatcher::match( const Mat\& queryDescriptors,                                   vector<DMatch>\& matches,                  const vector<Mat>\& masks=vector<Mat>() )

     :param queryDescriptors: Query set of descriptors.

     :param trainDescriptors: Train set of descriptors.
-This will not be added to train descriptors collection stored in class object.
+This set is not added to the train descriptors collection stored in the class object.

     :param matches: Matches.
-If some query descriptor masked out in  ``mask``  no match will be added for this descriptor.
-                                        So  ``matches``  size may be less query descriptors count.
+If a query descriptor masked out in  ``mask`` , no match is added for this descriptor.
+So, ``matches``  size may be smaller than the query descriptors count.

-    :param mask: Mask specifying permissible matches between input query and train matrices of descriptors.
+    :param mask: Mask specifying permissible matches between an input query and train matrices of descriptors.

-    :param masks: The set of masks.
-Each  ``masks[i]``  specifies permissible matches between input query descriptors and stored train descriptors from i-th image (i.e.  ``trainDescCollection[i])`` .
+    :param masks: Set of masks.
+Each  ``masks[i]``  specifies permissible matches between input query descriptors and stored train descriptors from the i-th image ``trainDescCollection[i]`` .

 .. index:: DescriptorMatcher::knnMatch

 DescriptorMatcher::knnMatch
 -------------------------------
-:func:`DescriptorMatcher::match`
 .. c:function:: void DescriptorMatcher::knnMatch( const Mat\& queryDescriptors,       const Mat\& trainDescriptors,       vector<vector<DMatch> >\& matches,       int k, const Mat\& mask=Mat(),       bool compactResult=false ) const

-    Find the k best matches for each descriptor from a query set with train descriptors.
-Found k (or less if not possible) matches are returned in distance increasing order.
-Details about query and train descriptors see in .
+    Finds the k best matches for each descriptor from a query set with train descriptors.
+Found k (or less if not possible) matches are returned in the distance increasing order.
+See the details about query and train descriptors in ??.

 .. c:function:: void DescriptorMatcher::knnMatch( const Mat\& queryDescriptors,           vector<vector<DMatch> >\& matches, int k,      const vector<Mat>\& masks=vector<Mat>(),       bool compactResult=false )

-    :param queryDescriptors, trainDescriptors, mask, masks: See in  :func:`DescriptorMatcher::match` .
+    :param queryDescriptors, trainDescriptors, mask, masks: See  :ref:`DescriptorMatcher::match` .

     :param matches: Mathes.
 Each  ``matches[i]``  is k or less matches for the same query descriptor.

-    :param k: Count of best matches will be found per each query descriptor (or less if it's not possible).
+    :param k: Count of best matches found per each query descriptor (or less if it is not possible).

-    :param compactResult: It's used when mask (or masks) is not empty.
-If  ``compactResult``  is false  ``matches``  vector will have the same size as  ``queryDescriptors``  rows.
-If  ``compactResult``         is true  ``matches``  vector will not contain matches for fully masked out query descriptors.
+    :param compactResult: Parameter that is used when the mask (or masks) is not empty.
+If  ``compactResult``  is false, the  ``matches``  vector has the same size as  ``queryDescriptors``  rows.
+If  ``compactResult``  is true, the  ``matches``  vector does not contain matches for fully masked-out query descriptors.

 .. index:: DescriptorMatcher::radiusMatch